 Pay Off Mortgage First, Then Invest

-We are $82,500 better off when we invest and make the minimum mortgage payment.
+We are better off by $82,500 when we invest from the start and make the minimum mortgage payment.
 However, that is at today's super low mortgage rates.

 Mortgage payments and investment contributions (not including RRSP) are made with "after-tax" money.
 This means we have already paid taxes on our earnings before making these payments/contributions.